rs-lsl/Pgnet/README.md

 Please consider cite this paper if you find the dataset and code useful.

-If you have any suggestions or questions, please contact the author by 'cug_lsl@cug.edu.cn'.
+If you have any suggestions or questions, please dont hesitate to contact the author: 'cug_lsl@cug.edu.cn'.